1921 New York Brickley Giants season

-The 1921 New York Brickley Giants season was their sole season in the American Professional Football Association (which would be renamed the National Football League in 1922).
-The team finished the season with a 0–2 league record, and tied for eighteenth place in the league.
+The 1921 New York Brickley Giants season was their sole season in the young American Professional Football Association (APFA).
+The team finished the season with a 0–2 league record, and tied for last place in the league.
 Overall, the team posted a 5–3 record, when taking non-league games into account.
 The team is also referred to as the Brooklyn Giants in contemporary advertising.